Traceable Black-box Watermarks for Federated Learning: Injecting Traceable Black-box Watermarks

 \subsection{Selection of Watermarking Region}

-A key question that remains is: how should the server select the watermarking region?
-A naive approach is to randomly assign a small portion of parameters for watermark injection before training begins.
-However, this risks degrading main task performance, as critical parameters for the main task may be allocated to the watermarking region, leading to main task performance loss.
-Recall from \autoref{remark:main_problem} that maximizing \( \|\delta_i -\delta_j\|^2_2 \) is crucial for avoiding collisions.
+Recall from Remark~\ref{remark:main_problem} that maximizing \( \|\delta_i -\delta_j\|^2_2 \) is crucial for avoiding collisions.
 However, excessive divergence between \( \delta_i \) and \( \delta_j \) may negatively impact main task performance.
 Given that $ \|\delta_i -\delta_j\|^2_2 = \|\mathbf{M}_m \odot (\delta_i -\delta_j)\|^2_2 + \|\mathbf{M}_w \odot (\delta_i -\delta_j)\|^2_2, $ where \( \mathbf{M}_m = \mathbf{1}^d - \mathbf{M}_w \) and the watermarking process is confined to the watermarking region, the objective simplifies to maximizing \( \|\mathbf{M}_w \odot (\delta_i -\delta_j)\|^2_2 \).
 This ensures that watermark injection and collision avoidance should not affect parameters in the main task region.
 Consequently, if \( \mathbf{M}_m \) contains the most important parameters while \( \mathbf{M}_w \) is assigned to unimportant ones, the primary accuracy remains largely unaffected.
-Typically, parameter importance is measured by magnitude (absolute value), with larger values indicating greater importance~\cite{LASA, fedsmp, sparsefed, alignins}.
+Typically, parameter importance is measured by magnitude (absolute value), with larger values indicating greater importance~\citep{LASA, fedsmp, sparsefed}.
 However, since network parameters are randomly initialized at the start of training, their importance is not yet established.
 As a result, assigning parameters to regions too early may lead to suboptimal partitioning, potentially degrading main task performance.
-To this end, \method introduces a \textit{warmup training phase}, where the global model undergoes standard federated training (\eg, FedAvg) for $\alpha \times T$ rounds before watermarking.
+To this end, \method introduces a \textit{warmup training phase}, where the global model undergoes standard federated training (e.g., FedAvg) for $\alpha \times T$ rounds before watermarking.
 The warmup training ratio $\alpha \in [0,1)$ determines the fraction of total training rounds allocated to this phase, ensuring the model is robust enough to the main task before starting the watermark injection.
 Once warmup training is complete, the server obtains the watermarking region by selecting \({k\times d}\) least important parameters (i.e., those that have the smallest absolute values), and the remaining parameters are assigned to the main task region.
+We present the detailed technical procedure of selecting the watermarking region in Algorithm~\ref{alg: tramark_with_fedavg}, included in Appendix~\ref{apdx: alogirthm}.